-Concerning another one, Click Meeting, our advisory committee members, with among them two experts on security and privacy standards, Mark and Sal, lost over 15 minutes trying to figure out how to be able to talk.
+Other issues were they were buggy.
+Concerning Click Meeting, our advisory committee members, with among them two experts on security and privacy standards, Mark and Sal, lost over 15 minutes trying to figure out how to be able to talk.
 We never were able to get Hessie, who’d joined by phone, to talk… If you’re so secure people can’t express themselves, you have a problem.
 That was the end of that tool.

 I thought I’d finally ended my quest with Livestorm.
 A Europe-based, succeessfully funded start up with a super slick site that touted privacy-by-design.